Bright future for Argos

 The increased bandwidth of Argos-4 technology as well as the operational downlink will make it possible to send ever more data even more efficiently, improving performance for existing applications as well as opening the door for a host of new ones.

 In parallel, CLS, with the support of the French Space Agency CNES, is working to develop a completely new generation of dedicated satellites, using nanosat technology.
-This constellation of 20 nanosatellites, called Kinéis, is planned to launch in 2021.
+This constellation of 25 nanosatellites, called Kinéis, is planned to be operational in 2022.

 Kinéis aims to become a major player in NewSpace and allow, by 2030, several million objects to be connected wherever they are on the surface of the globe.
 Professionals and the general public will have access to a global satellite location and connectivity service, which is very easy to use and very affordable.